Syncora/Syncora-Backend/README.md

 }
 ```

-### Trivia Schema
+### Trivia Game Schema
-The trivia schema represents the structure of trivia game data stored in the database.
+The trivia game schema represents the structure of a trivia game stored in the database.
+This schema defines the format of the trivia game data that is persisted in the database.
 - `id`: Unique identifier for the trivia game
 - `title`: Title or name of the trivia game
 - `category`: Category or theme of the trivia game
 - `questions`: Array of trivia questions associated with the game
   - `id`: Unique identifier for the question
+  - `timeLimit`: The time limit, in seconds, for how long the question is available to be answered
   - `text`: Text of the question
   - `options`: Array of possible answer options
   - `correctAnswer`: Index of the correct answer option